Frequently Asked Questions

 A criminal defense attorney has dedicated their entire career to working with law enforcement, learning how to gather evidence, and collecting all the details relevant to a criminal trial.
 It is in your best interests to find a legal counselor who works in this realm day in and day out.

-Mary Payton is experienced as both a criminal prosecutor and defense attorney, meaning she has comprehensive knowledge of how the legal system works from both sides.
+Our attorneys have experience as both criminal prosecutors and defense attorneys, meaning they has comprehensive knowledge of how the legal system works from both sides.

 I Have Been Charged with Multiple Crimes at Once, What Do I Do?